chaitan28/k8s_directory/COMPLETE_K8S.md

 ### WORKER NODE
 1. kubelet:<br>
    It is responsible containers are running as defined in PodSpecs.<br>
 2. kubeproxy:<br>
-    communication inside the cluster.
+   Communication inside the cluster.
 Assigns IPs to the pods <br>
 3. container runtime <br>
-   the softwate which responsible  for running container<br>
+   The softwate which responsible  for running container<br>

    ### ALL THE COMPONENTS ARE WORKING AS PODS BY ITSELF.
 BUT KUBELET IS DEPLOYED AS DEMONSETS